KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/_episodes/07-Visualize-data-introduction.md

 - "How to visualise my data?"

 objectives:
-- "Visualise your data with Baseplotting"
+- "Create output graphs with basic plotting"
 keypoints:
 - ""
 - ""